aleksandarMilev/softuni-courses/README.md

 Covers **Entity Framework Core**, focusing on ORM principles, EF Core capabilities, and the use of Language Integrated Query (LINQ) for data querying.
 The curriculum includes advanced querying techniques, C# auto mapping, and processing JSON and XML data within .NET applications.
 Additionally, there are hands-on workshops and an introduction to NoSQL databases.

+## ASP.NET Core Fundamentals
+Provides a foundational understanding of ASP.NET Core, emphasizing the key principles and practices of modern web development.
+It is exploring the following core topics:

 ### Core Topics Covered
 - **HTTP** Protocols: Learn how web communication works, including requests and responses.